hmrc/hmrc-frontend/src/components/hmrc-account-header/README.md

 </main>
 {% endblock %}
 ```
-The page will then have a variation of the GOVUK page header which includes a language toggle, and the Account Menu
+The page will then have a variation of the GOVUK page header which includes a language toggle, and the Account Menu.

 ### Decision Log

-* 2018-01-28
-Implemented via a Layout file. `hmrc-layout-account-menu`.
+* **2018-01-28** Implemented via a Layout file. `hmrc-layout-account-menu`.
 This layout file extends the GOVUK default layout file and overrides the _header_ and _main_ blocks.

   * The Header block is overridden to include the HMRC Header variation with a language selector on the right hand side.
     * We have been able to parameterise the `hmrc-header` component to allow a single macro to provide all the necessary variants.